tylerbutler/FluidFramework/build-tools/packages/build-cli/docs/generate.md

                                <options: client|server|azure|build-tools|gitrest|historian>
   -g, --skipScope=<option>...
 Package scopes to filter out.
                                <options: client|server|azure|build-tools|gitrest|historian>
+  --changed                    Generate changelogs only for packages with changesets that apply to them.
+Useful for
+                               testing.
   --packages                   Run on all independent packages in the repo.
 Cannot be used with --all, --dir, or
                                --releaseGroup.
   --[no-]private               Only include private packages (or non-private packages for --no-private)